NisargUpadhyayIITJ/Syshtum/README.md

-# Syshtum: SYStem Heuristic Task Undertaking through Prompt Management
+# AgentOpera

-Syshtum is a system designed to act as an **Operating System (OS) Controlling Agent**, leveraging AI models and heuristic task management techniques.
+AgentOpera is a system designed to act as an **Operating System (OS) Controlling Agent**, leveraging AI models and heuristic task management techniques.
 The project integrates **OmniParser**, a vision-based GUI parsing tool, to enable seamless interaction with graphical user interfaces (GUIs) and execute tasks autonomously.
-Syshtum is capable of interpreting user prompts, generating actionable plans, and performing operations such as mouse clicks, keyboard inputs, and file management, making it a versatile tool for automating complex workflows.
+AgentOpera is capable of interpreting user prompts, generating actionable plans, and performing operations such as mouse clicks, keyboard inputs, and file management, making it a versatile tool for automating complex workflows.

 ---
 ## Demo Video